systemcarl/weblog/articles/devlogs/blank/markdown-parser.md

 I expect this will continue to be a theme (philosophical, not visual) as this
     project continues.
-As more features are added to the underlying application, the constraints will
+As I add more features to the underlying application, the constraints will
     continue to tighten around how the content must be structured.
 The application still needs to provide a way to browse, filter, and sort
     articles